MagnusBoxMike/Syncro-Rmm/README.md

 Interested in Magnus Box?
 Visit www.magnusbox.com for more information.

+Looking for Datto scripts?
+Check out our separate GitHub repository <a href="https://github.com/MagnusBoxMike/Datto">here</a>!

 # Setting up in Syncro

 These scripts require the use of the custom customer fields in Syncro.